robusta-dev/robusta/docs/configuration/ai-analysis.rst

               description: "A tool that uses jq to process JSON input"
               command: "echo '{{ json_input }}' | jq '.'"  # Example jq command to format JSON

-Step 4: Update the Deployment with Helm
+Update the Deployment with Helm
 ---------------------------------------

 After updating your ``generated_values.yaml``, apply the changes to your Helm deployment: